architanand8986/PDFTalk-Conversational-RAG-using-Langchain/README.md

 # **Conversational RAG with PDF Uploads and Chat History**

 This repository implements a **Conversational Retrieval-Augmented Generation (RAG) model** with **PDF document uploads** and **chat history tracking** using **Streamlit** for the web interface.
 It enables users to interact with uploaded PDFs, retrieve context-aware responses, and maintain session-based chat history.
-Checkout the Deployed on by <a href = "https://pdftalk-conversational-rag-using-langchain-8pyyc7gkupynhn9znzl.streamlit.app/">Clicking here. </a>
+<br>Checkout the Deployed on by <a href = "https://pdftalk-conversational-rag-using-langchain-8pyyc7gkupynhn9znzl.streamlit.app/">Clicking here. </a>

 ## **Features**
 - Upload multiple **PDF documents**